-Brian Mark Bailey is a Cleveland-based painter and black-and-white film photographer whose work is a meditation on presence, faith, and inheritance.
-Moving fluidly between canvas and camera, he documents the tension between labor and longing, the seen and the felt, the ordinary as sacred.
+Brian Mark Bailey is a Cleveland-based painter and black-and-white film photographer whose work explores legacy, faith, and the beauty of ordinary moments.
+Moving between canvas and camera, he reflects on the texture of his lived experience, the labor of daily life, and the quiet dignity of his family and community.

 Awards